MSF is currently working to provide medical help to people trapped in appalling conditions in Libyan detention centres.

 Worse still, one third of the people detained indefinitely in this centre were children.

-Women and child survivors of a shipwreck are kept in a detention centre in Khoms.
-September 2018. © Sara Creta/MSF
+Men and boys wait to be fed in a detention centre in Khoms, Libya.
+September 2018 © Sara Creta/MSF

-Trapped in the centres and at severe risk of being caught in the crossfire, they are unable to flee the fighting and are also suffering from increased disruption to food and other supplies – some report not having eaten for days.
+Trapped in these centres and at severe risk of being caught in the crossfire, migrants and refugees are unable to flee the fighting and are suffering from increased disruption to food and other supplies – some report not having eaten for days.

 Our teams are doing what they can to help, but in the long term, things are unlikely to improve for refugees and migrants as long as the UK and other European Governments continue to support policies with trap them in Libya.